-Welcome to the to the vision to success out developer digital marketing strategy workshop.
+Welcome to the vision2success develop a digital marketing strategy workshop.
 Today we’re going to go to a slightly higher level in terms of our thinking.
 If any of you have done MBAs, you’ll recognise this kind of stuff.
 It’s all the really simple and easy to use tools that actually just when you think about it, it’s kind of common sense.
 But it is a way of thinking that will get you to think outside of the box a little but, rather than all the stuff you’re used to.
 It will help you step above the trees, as we call it, and kind of look down on the wood of the forest.
 And hopefully see some patterns and things that and opportunities to develop business.

 So you may have heard this, this is a four by four matrix.
 I quite like four by fours, because it simplifies the world whilst still getting you to think about your position in the world.
 They can include STEEP PESTLE or PEST.
 They’ve been around for ages.
 And it’s funny a few years ago, in a more stable environment, say 20 years ago, we didn’t really pay that much attention to this.
 It was it was good for us to have and so forth.
 And then COVID came along and, the political and the economic changes that are happening around us.
 Now it’s had a large impact on us.
 We are looking at what was happening in Russia, what Russia is doing, I have no idea what that guys doing, but the problem is, he’s doing that stuff and its impact on everybody.
 You know I invest in the stock market.
 And I’m in cash at the moment, because I’ve just given up for the time being, because I just can’t see any kind of trend, whether other up or down.